 Community Care Center

 The Community Care Center was started by two retired doctors in 2000 who envisioned a way for retired physicians to give back to the community.
 Before COVID, they were seeing close to 14,000 patients a year.
 They are in need of volunteers who are willing to help with financial screenings – checking information about income, assets, liability, etc, to verify they are qualified to be patients; taking patients back to various places; general errands; if you have experience in the medical field can help take blood pressures or temperatures.
-Please contact Jim Robinson if you are interested in volunteering: firstname.lastname@example.org.
+They are also in need of bilingual volunteers.
+Please contact Jim Robinson if you are interested in volunteering: email@example.com.

 Crisis Control Ministry

 Crisis Control Ministry is the largest emergency assistance provider in Forsyth county.
 They have been around since 1973 and started when local churches got together to pull funds to help those in the community.
 They provide assistance with rent, mortgage, and utilities, have a free pharmacy, and have a food pantry to help those in the community.
-Currently, they are doing a 100 Bin Challenge (https://www.crisiscontrol.org/100binchallenge/) for their food drive.
 If you are interested in ways in which you could help out, contact Chris Grimmett firstname.lastname@example.org for more information.

 The Shalom Project